ly-cloud/ticketchain/README.md

 This repo contains the Smart contracts, tests, and the frontend application for our DApp

-Please refer to [TicketingBackend](https://github.com/e0014768/TicketingBackend). for the repo for our backend repo.
+Please refer to [TicketingBackend](https://github.com/e0014768/TicketingBackend) for our backend repo.

 ## Install